Person reviewing a medical bill and comparing short-term loan options versus a hospital payment plan

 Quick Answer

-In July 2025, a hospital payment plan is almost always the better choice for a medical bill.
+A hospital payment plan is almost always the better choice for a medical bill.
 Most hospitals offer 0% interest plans, while a short-term loan carries an average APR above 400% for payday products.
 Only use a short-term loan for medical bills if you face collections within days and cannot negotiate directly with the provider.

 A short-term loan medical bill combination is one of the most expensive ways to handle healthcare debt, yet millions of Americans consider it every year.
 According to KFF’s Health Care Debt Survey, 41% of U.S. adults carry medical debt, and many turn to high-cost borrowing without first exploring the alternatives their provider already offers.

-Understanding the true cost difference between a short-term loan and a hospital payment plan can save you hundreds — sometimes thousands — of dollars on the same bill.
+Understanding the true cost difference between a short-term loan and a hospital payment plan can save you hundreds, sometimes thousands, of dollars on the same bill.

 How Do Hospital Payment Plans Actually Work?